Blurred Lines

 Tsz Shan Monastery and the Kwun Yum statue (source: Artnet News)

+No Buddhist figure holds greater affection in Hong Kong than Kwun Yum (觀音), the Bodhisattva of Compassion.
+In times of hardship, Hongkongers turn to her, seeking solace for matters of health, relationships, and fortune.
 The prominence of Kwun Yum is evident in the built environment of Hong Kong.
 Tsz Shan Monastery 慈山寺, completed and opened in 2015, is a notable example.
 Funded by the richest man in Hong Kong at over HK$3.3 billion, the monastery features an impressive 76-metre tall bronze statue of Kwun Yum.

 Lin Fa Temple was built in 1863 for the worship of Kwun Yum, taken in the 1870s (source: wiki)